 Dr Abhishek Joshi completed his Bachelor of Medicine and Bachelor of Surgery at BJ Medical College and Research Institute in Ahmedabad, India in 1997.

 Dr Joshi is an ESMO award winner for papers in chronic myeloid leukemia (2005) and lung cancer (2006).
 He currently sits on the steering committee for Indigenous Respiratory Outreach Care Programme (IROC) as well as on the Queensland Co-operative Oncology Group’s (QCOG) clinical trials committee.
-His current interests include lung, GU and CNS malignancies.
+His current interests include lung cancer, genitourinary cancer and central nervous system (CNS) malignancies.
 He routinely uses the tele-oncology model of chemotherapy service delivery.